KeyboardKit/KeyboardKit/README.md

 * 🌈 [Colors][Colors] - KeyboardKit defines a bunch of keyboard-related colors.
 * 📱 [Device][Device] - KeyboardKit has a bunch of device-specific utilities.
 * 🎤 [Dictation][Dictation] - (BETA) KeyboardKit can perform dictation from the keyboard.
-* 😊 [Emojis][Emojis] - KeyboardKit defines an emoji type with a lot of nite information.
+* 😀 [Emojis][Emojis] - KeyboardKit defines an emoji type with a lot of nite information.
-* ⌨️ [External Keyboards][External] - KeyboardKit can detect if an external keyboard is connected.
 * 🔉 [Feedback][Feedback] - KeyboardKit can trigger audio and haptic feedback.
 * 👆 [Gestures][Gestures] - KeyboardKit has rich, keyboard-specific gestures.
 * 🖼️ [Images][Images] - KeyboardKit defines a bunch of keyboard-related images.